Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

-OnePlus was a company that was popular by the name flagship killer brand is now more flagship killer brand.
+OnePlus was a company that was popular by the name flagship killer brand is no more flagship killer brand.
 The Chinese based smartphone company officially launches its two newest smartphones, the OnePlus 8 and OnePlus 8 Pro.
 The very much awaited devices of 2020 are now official and come with power-packed features.
 The company has offered some brand new features to the OnePlus ecosystem with these two devices.
 With the introduction of OnePlus 8 Pro in the new OnePlus 8 series, the company has set the pricing of the device as a flagship phone which will probably disappoint the big fans of the company.
 Oneplus finally launched Oneplus 8 Pro in Nepal alongside Oneplus 8.

 The company has launched the premium mid-range OnePlus 8 and the flagship OnePlus 8 Pro.
-They have targeted to both the budget phone seeks and the flagship lovers.
+They have targeted both the budget phone seekers and flagship lovers respectively.
 Let’s break down the core information you need to know about the OnePlus 8 Pro in this article and we have covered OnePlus 8 in the other one.

 The OnePlus 8 Pro has a glass back and a metal frame, with curved edges on both the front and back, like so many other flagships.
 They replaced the pop-up camera with a simple punch hole camera.
 OnePlus came with an official IP 68 rating on this phone as well.
 The OnePlus 8 Pro is the first phone by the company to feature an official IP68 rating.
 The phone is glass built and is available in amazing color variants.